GoogleChromeLabs/webpack-training-project/README.md

 Use _TODO: ARTICLE LINK_ for help.

 Want to see our solution?
 Check [issue #1](https://github.com/iamakulov/webpack-training-project/issue/1).

+Want to discuss this task?
+Join [the Gitter chat](https://gitter.im/Webpack-Training-Project/Lobby).

 ## How to develop the app